Biography

 What is the story behind Not the Life Imagined?

-After retiring as a GP, I stopped and started several novels, eventually deciding that ‘writing about what you know’ was probably good advice.
-My son gave me Stephen King’s inspiring ‘On Writing’ then I enrolled for Creative Writing Classes at University of Glasgow’s Centre for Lifelong Learning and was enthused.
-Finding few novels written about women doctors, I decided to write about female medics in the sixties, but found my male characters also hit discrimination and ethical dilemmas.
-Characters take over.
+After retiring as a GP, I stopped and started several novels.
+My son gave me Stephen King’s inspiring ‘On Writing’ then I enrolled for Creative Writing Classes at University of Glasgow’s Centre for Lifelong Learning which were terrific.
+Finding few novels written about women doctors, I decided to write about female medics facing discrimination in the sixties.
+But I added male characters who also faced barriers and ethical dilemmas.

 Is NTLI autobiographical?

+No characters are me or specific people.
 My story would have been boring.
-Thankfully, I never had colleagues as awful as Conor and Frank, though as with any writing, there are ‘really experienced’ incidents.
-The book has scenarios which will be familiar to all medics.
-The novel’s discrimination was common in the sixties in all walks of life.
-One truth is that the intense working practices of medicine forge deep life-long friendships which stand medics in good stead when facing personal disasters and mental illness.
-It is also true that sixties students were unbelievably naïve about life and sex compared to the present day.
+Thankfully, I never met anyone as awful as Conor and Frank in Not The Life Imagined.
+Many of the incidents though were based on my or friend’s experiences.
+And the camaraderie is true: intense medical working practices forge deep life-long friendships which stand medics in good stead when facing personal disasters and mental illness.
+It’s also true that sixties students were unbelievably naïve about life and sex compared to the present day.

 What do you do when not writing?